-Delia Neil, Associate Professor, holds a B.A. degree in Dance from Butler University and a MFA in Dance from UNC Greensboro.
-Ms. Neil is a Professional Choreographer and Master Teacher of Ballet and a certified Pilates Mat Instructor.
-She was a Finalist for the Bank of America Award for Teaching Excellence at UNC Charlotte in 2003.
+Delia Neil, Associate Professor, holds a B.A. degree in Dance from Butler University and an MFA in Dance from UNC Greensboro.
+Neil is a Professional Choreographer and Master Teacher of Ballet and a certified Pilates Mat Instructor.
+She was a finalist for the Bank of America Award for Teaching Excellence at UNC Charlotte in 2003.
 Her choreography includes works for the concert stage, musical theatre and dramatic theatre productions, collaborative works with visual artists as well as settings of classical ballet repertoire.
-Ms. Neil’s choreography has been supported through project grants by The Arts and Science Council of Charlotte-Mecklenburg, The North Carolina Arts Council and by the Faculty Research Grant Program of UNC Charlotte.
-In 1996, Ms. Neil was awarded a Choreographic Fellowship by the North Carolina Arts Council.
-In the Fall of 2006, Ms. Neil was awarded a Reassignment of Duties Grant from UNC Charlotte’s College of Arts and Sciences to serve as the Resident Choreographer for The Children’s Theatre of Charlotte, the nationally acclaimed and third largest Children’s Theatre in the country.
+Neil’s choreography has been supported through project grants by The Arts and Science Council of Charlotte-Mecklenburg, The North Carolina Arts Council, and by the Faculty Research Grant Program of UNC Charlotte.
+In 1996, Neil was awarded a Choreographic Fellowship by the North Carolina Arts Council.
+In the Fall of 2006, she was awarded a Reassignment of Duties Grant from UNC Charlotte’s College of Arts and Sciences to serve as the Resident Choreographer for The Children’s Theatre of Charlotte, the nationally acclaimed and third-largest Children’s Theatre in the country.
 Her collaboration with The Children’s Theatre of Charlotte spans over 16 years.
-She has collaborated on the acclaimed productions of The Lion, Witch and the Wardrobe, Go, Dog, Go! and The Shakespeare Stealer to name just a few.
+She has collaborated on the acclaimed productions of The Lion, Witch and the Wardrobe, Go, Dog, Go! and The Shakespeare Stealer, to name just a few.